 Driving Time: Approx 2h 45 min

-The Isles of Glencoe Hotel nestles on the side of a peninsula reaching into Loch Leven.
-Their rooms are modern, comfortable and spacious with commanding views of the Loch and the Pap of Glencoe or the mountains of Morven.
-The Lochside Restaurant offers great meals in a unique loch side setting with dramatic views.
-Enjoy relaxed and informal dining in the restaurant or choose a light and airy table in the conservatory and sample their great food & drink.
+The Isles of Glencoe Hotel is nestled on the side of a peninsula reaching into Loch Leven.
+The rooms are modern, comfortable and spacious with views of the Loch and the Pap of Glencoe, or the mountains of Morven.
+The Lochside Restaurant offers great meals in a unique setting with dramatic views.

-Nestling in the heart of Glencoe’s amongst the spectacular and majestic mountains the Clachaig Inn has been a source of accommodation to walkers for over three hundred years.
-The Inn has 23 modern bedrooms with en-suite facilities and great views of the surrounding landscape.
-The restaurant’s menu is a blend of modern ideas and fresh produce, sourced from local suppliers wherever possible and will definitely have something to suit every taste.
-The Inn has three bars each with its own distinctive and lively character where you can relax in the evening and meet the friendly locals.
+Located in the heart of Glencoe amongst the majestic mountains, the Clachaig Inn has been a source of accommodation to walkers for over 300 years.
+There are 23 modern bedrooms with en-suite facilities and great views of the surrounding landscape.
+The restaurant’s menu is a blend of modern ideas and fresh produce sourced from local suppliers.

 Enjoy breathtaking scenery this morning, as you drive through Glencoe and the great wilderness of Rannoch Moor, passing the historic Kingshouse Hotel, once an old coaching inn but now a striking modern hotel.
 You soon enter the Loch Lomond & Trossachs National Park, an area known for its associations with the most famous outlaw of Scotland, Rob Roy Macgregor.
 Visit his grave in the town of Balquhidder before arriving in the charming Trossachs town of Callander.